rajithkjet/OpenUni/README.md

 password-""

 License
-You have authority to full access use this opensource repo.
+You have authority to full access to modify and use this opensource repo.

-Author
-K.R R Karunarathne
-Sri Lana
-rajithkarunarathne@gmail.com